josephlarrivy/springboard-capstone-1-Marvel-Comics/README.md

-Thankyou for visiting this repo.
+Thank you for visiting this repo.

 To get the project up and running, use the following steps: